-A student with special needs is eligible for services until the student graduates or the end of the school year in which the student turns 21.
 When a student with a disability receives a high school diploma, they no longer qualify for special education.
-In general, a student with a disability must meet all state graduation standards and/or all the goals and requirements contained in their IEP (such as transition goals) in order to receive any diploma.
+In general, a student with a disability must meet all state graduation standards and/or all the goals and requirements contained in their IEP (such as transition goals) in order to receive a diploma.